John-adeleke/alx-system_engineering-devops/0x00-shell_basics/README.md

-display the contents list of your current directory
+display the content list of your current directory